 Gemini contains a separate Autoguider port - a 6-pin modular RJ-11 socket located below the 15-pin connector to the left.
-The electrical connection is compatible with the Hand Controller port, but the signal used to drive the LED in the Hand Controller port is used for shutter control in the autoguider port.
+It contains a common pin, four directional pins and one pin that is controlled by the alarm signal that can be used for shutter control.
 The common pin of the RJ-11 modular connector is connected to +5V on the older version of Gemini, and GND on the newer version.
 The 4 directional inputs must be connected to the common pin to be active (they are active at High potentials on the older version of Gemini, and at Low potentials on the newer version).
-Simultaneously activating opposing directional signals (DEC+ and DECor RA+ and RA-) will be ignored and displayed as "Autoguider Error."
+Simultaneously activating opposing directional signals (DEC+ and DEC- or RA+ and RA-) will be ignored and displayed as "Autoguider Error."